How Nigeria arrested secessionist leader Nnamdi Kanu | DW | 30.06.2021

 Information Minister Lai Mohammed cited Kanu's posts as a factor in the government's decision to suspend Twitter.

-The name Nmandi Kanu is as controversial as his mission which deeply divides opinions in Nigeria.
+The name Nnamdi Kanu is as controversial as his mission, which deeply divides opinions in Nigeria.
 His rearrest has sparked a heated debate among different segments of Nigeria's population.

-According to security analyst Kabiru Adamu, transparency on the part of the Nigerian government will be key in dealing with how the public react to Kanu's trial.
+According to security analyst Kabiru Adamu, transparency on the part of the Nigerian government will be key in dealing with how the public reacts to Kanu's trial.

 Ubale Musa in Abuja contributed to this report.